-With guidance from graduate student Laura Meisner and members of Lynchburg College’s history faculty, the students have been researching these individuals and gathering artifacts.
+With guidance from graduate student Laura Meisner and members of University of Lynchburg’s history faculty, the students have been researching these individuals and gathering artifacts.
 The work has encompassed much of the academic year and the students are receiving stipends for their efforts.
 Some students also will receive internship credit.

 Grierson, a history major from Williamsburg, Virginia, has found someone named J.W.
 Gordon in an internet search.
 He’s male, he’s a northerner, and it looks promising.
 Grierson calls history professor Dr. Luis-Alejandro Dinnella-Borrego over for a look, but waves him off before he can get there.
 “Oh no, he died in 1918,” Grierson said, meaning that it’s impossible for this to be the right J.W.
 Gordon.

 Such is the nature of historical research, as Katelyn Lee ’19 has discovered over the past several months during her research of Hutter and Appomattox cavalryman James Edward Burge.
 Lee, a history major from Reisterstown, Maryland, started her research at local museums and cemeteries, scouring more than 3,000 burial records from Lynchburg’s Old City Cemetery alone.

 ‘Cracking a case’